How to Use Progressive Overload Properly

 Pictured: Hunter Bales squatting

-You more than likely have heard the term before, but progressive overload is something that has been incorporated into training programs since the early days of bodybuilding and weightlifting, when weights were still the circus dumbbells and people had handlebar mustaches.
+You more than likely have heard the term before, but progressive overload is a crucial concept that has been incorporated into training programs since the early days of bodybuilding and weightlifting, when weights were still the circus dumbbells and people had handlebar mustaches.
 Dr. Helms has described progressive overload in training as “the fundamental principle behind adaptation”.
-It is the body’s way of adapting to different loads.
+It is the body’s way of adapting to different loads and is especially important in resistance training.
+By gradually increasing the intensity of your workouts using the concept of progressive overload, you can see improvements in muscle size, strength gains, and endurance, helping you achieve your fitness goals.

 For example, as you begin to lift heavier weights, your body knows that it is being pushed out of homeostasis and needs to adapt.
 This means bone density can increase, the size of muscle fibers will increase, there will be improvements to the neural drive, and motor patterns for the body to better understand and control how the weight is coming down on you.

-Dr. Helms describes the body as “biological survival machines”, but we are not always thrown curveballs like we are in training, so using progressive overload forces the body to adapt to different situations.
-For example, if you are increasing rep ranges and decreasing rest time, your muscular endurance will increase as well as possibly some cardiovascular benefits.
+Dr. Helms describes the body as “biological survival machines”, but we are not always thrown curveballs like we are in training, so using progressive overload forces the body to adapt to different situations and increase muscle size.
+For example, if you are increasing the number of reps per set or the total number of sets, your muscular endurance will increase as well as possibly some cardiovascular fitness benefits.
 On the flip side, if you are working up to a one rep max continuously and trying to increase the load each time, you may not get the same adaptations.
 You would get structural and neural adaptations, but not the endurance benefits.
-Now the sweet spot for progressive overload is increasing load, as well as volume, so you get the benefits of both.
+Additionally, decreasing rest time between sets can also be a form of progressive overload, as it challenges the body to adapt to shorter periods of rest and can lead to improvements in muscular endurance and cardiovascular fitness.
+Now the sweet spot for progressive overload is increasing load, volume, and mobility, so you get the benefits of all three.

 Dr. Helms goes on to state that if you take a competitive powerlifter who squats 500 lbs, and make them squat 135 lbs one week, then 140 lbs the next, and continue to add weight, this will not have the same effects of progressive overload.
 They are progressing in weight, but not overloading, so they will actually be getting weaker.

 He then states that progressive overload is an individualized process and if done incorrectly, you risk injury.
-He says that sometimes in our programs we are too eager to add weight or reps, but we should instead focus on the overload that we are providing and see if it is sustainable.
+He says that sometimes in our programs we are too eager to add weight or reps, but we should instead focus on the overload that we are providing and see if it is sustainable through proper warm-ups, adequate rest, and nutrition.
+It is important to remember the risks and limitations of strength training and to prioritize proper form and technique, also known as good form, to avoid the risk of injury and to ensure a full range of motion.

 Is Progressive Overload Linear?